trimstray/test-your-sysadmin-skills/README.md

 ****

-:information_source: This project contains **232** test questions and answers that can be used as a test your knowledge; during an interview or exam for position such as **\*nix System Administrator**.
+:information_source: This project contains **234** test questions and answers that can be used as a test your knowledge and during an interview or exam for position such as **\*nix System Administrator**.

 :heavy_check_mark: The answers are only **examples** and do not exhaust the whole topic.
-Most of them contains **useful resources** for a deeper understanding of them.
+Most of them contains **useful resources** for a deeper understanding.

 :warning: Questions marked **`*`** don't have answer yet or answer is incomplete - **make a pull request to add them**.